Medicine Ball Javelin Quadrathlon

 Analysis

-Analysis of the test result is by comparing it with the athlete's previous results for this test.
-It is expected that, with appropriate training between each test, the analysis would indicate an improvement in the athlete's upper body strength.
+Analysis of the test result compares it with the athlete's previous results for this test.
+It is expected that the analysis would indicate an improvement in the athlete's upper body strength with appropriate training between each test.

 Target Group